 Enter the concept of a turnkey business.

-Here is my definition of it:
+Here is my definition of a turnkey business:

 Simply put, it is the process of someone selling (or giving away, which may rarely happen in an inheritance situation) their business to someone to take over it completely.
+Sometimes they are also referred to as done for you (DFY) businesses.
+Here is an example (and it has the same risks too).

 Typically, in these situations, you have 2 groups that exist here: